MicrosoftDocs/ATADocs/ATPDocs/deploy/quick-installation-guide.md

 This article outlines the steps required when installing Microsoft Defender for Identity sensors on Active Directory, Active Directory Federation Services (AD FS), or Active Directory Certification Services (AD CS) servers.
 For more detailed instructions, see [Deploy Microsoft Defender for Identity with Microsoft 365 Defender](deploy-defender-identity.md).

-Watch the following video for a step-by-step demo.
-Learn about:
+Watch the following video for a step-by-step demo and to learn about:

 - The importance of installing Defender for Identity sensors to protect your organization against identity-based attacks
 - Downloading and installing the sensor